 Neither do I.

-They couldn't have given themselves up to the police.
+They couldn't have given themselves up to the police. (my niece)

-h He didn't know that you've been given the sack. (his cousin)
+He didn't know that you've been given the sack. (his cousin)

 They didn't get lost, and neither/nor did I.

-My sister never takes things for granted.
+My sister never takes things for granted. (my stepdaughter)

 5 Revision exercise.